evansolomon/buzz-me-in/README.md

 ## Setup

-Use the path to `callbox.xml` as your "Voice Request URL" on Twilio.
+Use the URL for `callbox.xml` as your "Voice Request URL" on Twilio.

 Set a PIN in `pin.php` and your real phone number in `callbox.xml`.
 That's it.